2023EvanZ/ToDo-App/README.md

  Instructions:
    1) Assuming node and npx are installed, install expo then run program with 'npx expo start'
    2) Enter web development testing stage (or any other platform)
+   3) Download the program by accessing the "master" repository
-   3) Run the program and add your tasks!
+   4) Run the program and add your tasks

  Features:
   - Add a task by typing it out in the textfield and clicking the "Add Button"